 The principal risk facing the company is the ability to raise sufficient funding to meet its objectives on an ongoing basis.
-To address this risk the directors continue to engage with corporate and private individuals to raise funds to meet its objectives as well as tight cashflow management.
+To address this risk the directors continue to engage with corporate and private individuals to raise funds to meet its objectives as well as delaying the payment of expenses due to directors in respect of expenditure incurred by them on behalf of the company.